June 3, 2021

 In terms of travel, there are discussions of vaccine passports in many countries such as the recent EU-wide travel certificate.
 However, there is a clear challenge of standardising data across vaccine passport options and countries so that they can be used globally.

-Since vaccine travel rules for many countries are still developing and subject to changes, check the rules of your destination country ahead of time and keep abreast of updates.
+Since vaccine travel rules for many countries are still developing and subject to changes, check the rules of your destination country at Covid Entry Check ahead of time and keep abreast of updates.

 The dream of a COVID-zero world lives on, but vaccination and travel bubbles pave the way for a restart in travel.
 If you are looking for a solution to upgrade your business travel programme, start a free trial or book time to speak with us.
 We’ll be happy to show you around.